makethingshappy/IoThome/Documentation/Setup.md

 # ⚡ IoThome Setup Guide

-This guide walks you through setting up an IoThome node from scratch — from flashing Tasmota onto your ESP32 to having your Berry drivers running and publishing sensor data.
+This guide walks you through setting up an IoThome node from scratch, from flashing Tasmota onto your ESP32 to having your Berry drivers running and publishing sensor data.

 **Assumed knowledge:** You have worked with ESP32 boards before and are comfortable with basic hardware setup, but Tasmota is new to you.